Or that, according to Google, 20% of all mobile searches are also voice searches!?

 I know you’re burning with excitement and expectation so,

 This post may contain affiliate links; for more information visit my disclosure page.

 We know voice search is growing quickly – but why exactly??

 Because of 3 reasons:

 First, it’s faster.
 People speak faster than they type.
-Bing’s study showed that people can say 120 words per minute, but write only 40.
+Bing’s study showed that people could say 120 words per minute but write only 40.